Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

     {% include image.html url="/assets/images/Kaggle:NLP-Twitter/count_sample_inclass.png" description="Figure 1." %}
   </center>

-We can see a small imbalance (40:60) between the two classes, but it is not to bad to work with.
+We can see a small imbalance (40:60) between the two classes, but it is not too bad to work with.

 Now that we have an idea of the data we have, let's talk about what metric we will use to measure the the predictive power of the model.